 Yes, any firm vegetable can be used.

-Why not try it swapping out the potatoes for sweet potato, or swap the carrots with parsnips.
+Why not try swapping out the potatoes for sweet potato, or swap the carrots with parsnips or swedes?

 You can also add a handful of chopped bell peppers to this dish.

-I wouldn’t use a soft vegetable like a zucchini because that would become mushy.
+I wouldn't use a soft vegetable such as a zucchini because that would become mushy.

 Just adjust the amount of chilli flakes you are adding.

-Why not pin this recipe so you can make it later.
+Why not pin this lamb curry recipe to one of your Pinterest boards so you can find it easily?
+Just click on the image below.

 Easy Lamb Curry